OpsDataHub/data_analytics_portfolio/README.md

 from the results, we can see that 2006 - 2019 was a more popular time to travel, particulary with 2017 being the best year recorded so far.

+*Further Notes*

+- Code/File: Go to File
+- Source: ONS national survey
+- Description: This project was created to highlight changes in consumer behaviour and discover past and future changes to travel
+- Skills: Data visualization, mining, cleaning
+- Technology: Power BI, SQL

 </details>